openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 It may happen that some users need to use TuneD plugins that are not handled by the profile we'll create.
-In such case we may investigate if it's something generic enough to include, or we can instruct them to create new profile that would include `microshift-low-latency` profile.
+In such case we may investigate if it's something generic enough to include, or we can instruct them to create new profile that would include `microshift-baseline` profile.

 Systemd daemon we'll provide to enable TuneD profile should have a strict requirement before it reboots the node, so it doesn't put it into a boot loop.